miket-llc/n2s-impact-model/STAKEHOLDER_JUSTIFICATION.md

 **A:**

 "When baseline maturity is CMMI Level 1-2 (most Banner clients), methodology improvements deliver the highest ROI.
 PMI research shows standardized delivery processes reduce waste by 20% and improve success rates by 35%.
-For clients where 'the PMO is in shambles' (direct feedback), fixing governance (EDCC at 80% methodology) and architecture discipline (CARM at 65% methodology) IS the value.
+For organizations where 'the PMO is in shambles' (our own experience), fixing governance (EDCC at 80% methodology) and architecture discipline (CARM at 65% methodology) IS the value.
 Tools don't fix broken process—they amplify what you have."

 ### Q: "Can you prove the 25%?"